augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/index.md

 Solving the DDA system of equations can be done with two different parallel methods:

 - With LAPACK LU decomposition on multiple CPUs (the number of BLAS threads is set to be equal to the number of Julia threads).
-- With LU decomposition on the GPU (CUDA), by offloading the system on equations in the GPU memory.
+- With LU decomposition on the GPU (CUDA), by offloading the system of equations to the GPU memory.

-In order to know how to choose the solver, please have a look to the DDACore module documentation.
+In order to know how to choose the solver, please have a look to the [DDACore](https://augustinmuster.github.io/ddacore/) module documentation.

 In case you use the parallel CPU solver, just set the number of julia threads to use when you run the julia script, i.e. in this way: